williamchengit/solr-multilangs-analyzer/README.md

 solr-multilangs-analyzer
 ============================

-A new multiple language architecture, it can support index and search across multiple languages at the same time in the same field.
+A new solr multiple language index and search architecture, it can support index and search across multiple languages at the same time in the same field.

 ### Feature